← Back to 史記

 22

 In ancient times Mi Zi Xia was loved by the Wei lord.
-Wei state's law: those who steal and drive the lord's carriage are punished by amputation.
+Under the laws of Wei, anyone who secretly took and drove the lord's carriage was punished by having his feet amputated.
 Soon Mi Zi's mother was ill.
 People heard and went at night to inform him.
 Mi Zi falsely took the lord's carriage and went out.
 The lord heard and considered him worthy, saying: 'Filial indeed—for his mother's sake he violates the amputation punishment!'
 With the lord touring the orchard, Mi Zi ate a peach and it was sweet.
 Not finished, he presented it to the lord.
 The lord said: 'Loves me indeed—forgets his own mouth and thinks of me!'
 When Mi Zi's appearance declined and love slackened, he offended the lord.
 The lord said: 'This one once falsely took my carriage, and also once fed me with his remaining peach.'
-Therefore Mi Zi's conduct had not changed from the beginning.
+Therefore, Mi Zi's conduct had not changed from the beginning.
 Previously seen as worthy yet later obtained crime—this is love and hate's extreme change.
-Therefore if you have favor with the lord, then knowledge appropriate and add closeness; if seen as hated by the lord, then crime appropriate and add distance.
-Therefore remonstrating persuaders cannot not examine the lord's loves and hates and then persuade him.
-The dragon as an insect can be disturbed and familiarly ridden.
+Therefore, if you have favor with the lord, then knowledge appropriate and add closeness; if seen as hated by the lord, then crime appropriate and add distance.
+Therefore, remonstrating persuaders must examine the lord's loves and hates before trying to persuade him.
+The dragon is a creature that can be tamed and ridden.
 Yet below its throat it has reverse scales one foot across—if a person touches them, then it certainly kills the person.
 The ruler also has reverse scales—persuaders who can avoid touching the ruler's reverse scales then nearly succeed.

 23